Peugeot's turnaround driver, Tavares, faces his biggest challenge

 Ahead of a meeting in 2018 with British unions to discuss job cuts at a Vauxhall plant inherited from Opel, Tavares told reporters in Detroit that UK production costs were twice those of Peugeot plants in France.
 “What counts is to bring (UK) plants to the level of cost and quality that is the same as Continental Europe,” he said.
 Such public directness about labor cost differences between factories is unusual.

-Opel and Vauxhall racked up 20 billion euros ($22.3 billion)in losses under ownership by General Motors Co (GM.N), including a stint of more than 18 years of losses until 2017, when Tavares steered PSA’s swoop on Opel.
+Opel and Vauxhall racked up 20 billion euros ($22.3 billion)in losses under ownership by General Motors Co, including a stint of more than 18 years of losses until 2017, when Tavares steered PSA’s swoop on Opel.

 In the first half of 2019 Opel, which includes Vauxhall, posted a profit of 700 million euros.